 Anti-Climax Boss: Before the Metastasis came into the picture, Gangling Lotus was this.
-One of the "Apostles" (the nine strongest beings in the world), who is responsible for enslaving the entire GBL order (who interestingly continue serving him after his demise), is trapped in a statue and barely attacks.
-This is justified,mashed was extremely weakened prior to his boss fight.
+One of the "Apostles" (the thirteen strongest beings in the world), who is responsible for enslaving the entire GBL order (who interestingly continue serving him after his demise), is trapped in a statue and barely attacks.
+This is justified, Lotus was extremely weakened prior to his boss fight.
 However, post-Metastasis, this has been averted.

 Almost all of the stationary bosses are easy to defeat.

 Awesome Levels: Final Pursuit.
 From a storyline perspective, the Kartels have mainly been on the offensive and pushing Ghent into a corner until the dungeon fighters came along.
 The dungeon is a Decisive Battle to finally push the Kartel out of Ghent, and the dungeon does everything to make you feel like it is, with APCs (automated player characters) reinforcing you throughout the dungeon, the enemies showing fear for you (as opposed to what some said in the earlier dungeons), this awesome piece of music playing throughout the dungeon up to the boss room, and a Humongous Mecha as the boss.

 Mount Hardt Showdown possibly tops Final Pursuit.
 Not only do you get three of the best APCs from Final Pursuit plus Sandstorm Varracht helping you, but you can watch as some of the most annoying minibosses from the previous dungeons get either shreded by the APCs or nuked to death.
 Also, the same Humongous Mecha from the previous dungeon is the boss again, but this time, if you make it through the dungeon fast enough, you can battle it with one of your own.